edoasd/esilvaa/index.md

 ## About Me

-I am a PhD student at École Normale Supérieure under the direction of Anna Erschler.
+I am a first year PhD student at École Normale Supérieure (Paris) under the direction of Anna Erschler.

 ## Research Interests

-- **Geometric Group Theory:** Growth of groups
-- **Symbolic Dynamics:** Symbolic dynamics on groups
+My main interests are symbolic dynamics on groups, and Geometric Group Theory.
+My preferred topics are studying the growth of groups and geometrical properties of Cayley graphs.

 <!--## News